 Also, some webhosts comes with a WAF included in the hosting price.
 Often this is just ModSecurity rules that filter out the top 10 OWASP threats.
 Even if this isn’t very tight rules, it will still be helpful.
 Some will also offer you DDoS protection.

 If you’re on a really tight budget, I recommend you get CloudFlare free, and use NinjaFirewall WP+ ($29.90/year) which is a PHP based WAF that will be autoincluded in all requests to your website.
 Its protection is limited, since all requests will hit PHP on your server, but it can still be very useful and will filter out a lot of unwanted traffic.
 I tried it out for a year on a website with ~40k legit visitors/month and it looked OK.
 You might also want to explore the security features Jetpack by Automattic has to offer.
-I have no experience with them selves, but Automattic does know a bit about both WordPress and hosting.
+I have limited experience with them myself, but Automattic does know a bit about both WordPress and hosting.

 3: Keep everything updated at all times